Airlockski/hello-world/README.md

 # hello-world
-practise
+practise </br>
-i am trying to understand github here but seem to suck at it "is this how i comment on my code?"
+i am trying to understand github here but seem to suck at it <br>
+"is this how i comment on my code?"